Pasadena City College to UC Berkeley

 Courses at Pasadena City College that satisfy UC Berkeley's Nursing major preparation, verified via ASSIST.org.

-Introductory Biology — satisfies life science prerequisite for Public Health major4 units
+Introductory Biology — foundational science for pre-nursing pathway5 units

 Human Anatomy

-Human Anatomy — recommended pre-nursing science prerequisite4 units
+Human Anatomy — required lower-division science for pre-nursing4 units

 Human Physiology

-Human Physiology — recommended pre-nursing science prerequisite4 units
+Human Physiology — required lower-division science for pre-nursing4 units

 Elementary Statistics